About 60% of Harrisburg drains into a combined sewer system, which collects stormwater and wastewater in the same pipe.

 This system can be overwhelmed during large rain events, sending untreated sewage overflowing into Paxton Creek and the Susquehanna River.
 Capital Region Water is currently undergoing a planning process to reduce these overflows.

 The other 40% of Harrisburg is a Municipal Separate Storm Sewer System, which conveys stormwater into local bodies of water, including Paxton Creek, Spring Creek, and the Susquehanna River separately from wastewater.
 This water picks up pollution on our streets before entering local waters.
-Capital Region Water is currently obtaining an MS4 Permit, which will help us reduce stormwater pollution.
+Capital Region Water is actively involved in meeting permit requirements under MS4 Permit, which will help us reduce stormwater pollution.

 Learn more about our City Beautiful H2O program is helping us to reduce stormwater pollution.

 There are numerous ways in which the stormwater management projects will benefit the public, including improving water quality, attracting economic investments, reviving public space in distressed neighborhoods, providing new opportunities for recreation, and encouraging redevelopment.
 Taken together, these greening projects will begin to improve the overall sustainability of Harrisburg.

 Other top priorities include:

 - Repair and maintenance of nearly 4,000 storm drains to prevent local flooding.
 These drains send water away from our roads, helping to keep drivers, passengers, and pedestrians safe.

 - Protect public health by balancing wastewater and stormwater responsibilities and requirements.

 - Optimize opportunities and benefits for Capital Region Water’s infrastructure and community.